CONSUMER – PLEASE BE AWARE:

 - Ask the caller to provide their name, company name, address, phone number, and official documentation verifying the debt.

-- Don’t provide or confirm any bank account, credit card, social security number or other personal information over the phone.
+- Don’t give or confirm any bank account, credit card, social security number, or other personal information over the phone.

 - Please report suspicious calls to your local law enforcement.

 Tips to avoid becoming a victim of this scam: